buildbuddy-io/buildbuddy/docs/cache-encryption-keys.md

 using the customer supplied key and the BuildBuddy key is encrypted using a BuildBuddy managed key.

-To perform encryption or decryption, a third 256-bit key ("Derived Key") is obtained by decrypting the Customer Key and the BuildBuddy key and feeding their concatenation into HKDF-Expand.
+To perform encryption or decryption, a third 256-bit key ("Derived Key") is obtained by decrypting the Customer Key and the BuildBuddy key and feeding their concatenation into HKDF-Expand using a SHA256 hash.

-During operation, the Derived Key may be cached by BuildBuddy systems for up to 10 minutes for performance reasons.
+During operation, the Derived Key may be cached in memory by BuildBuddy systems for up to 10 minutes for performance reasons.

 If the feature is disabled, the Customer Key and BuildBuddy Key material are immediately deleted.
-Previously encrypted data will no longer be decryptable after 10 minutes at most, due to temporary key caching.
+Previously encrypted data will no longer be decryptable after 10 minutes at most, due to temporary in-memory key caching.

 ### Content encryption and decryption